ajjahjacob-hub/ajjahsite/README/README.txt

 Header/footer/navigation/misc:
-Check spelling and grammar is correct, including inquiry form
+Check spelling and grammar is correct, including inquiry form Screen sizes below ~410px in width experience overlap between menu nav and logo/company name

 NON-ESSENTIALS:
-Ideally add a more drastic colour change when blue buttons are hovered, includes both gallery and other buttons Ideally a higher resolution image should be used for home page 1st image
+Ideally add a more drastic colour change when blue buttons are hovered, includes both gallery and other buttons Ideally a higher resolution image should be used for home page 1st image Elements of the header appear to have a fixed max-width.
+Footer elements appear to stretch further than intended.